Learning pathways

 Led by early years music specialists and supported by RCM students, this programme takes a child-centred approach, placing spontaneous, playful and creative music making at the heart of their musical learning.
 Key to the success of the scheme is encouraging communication through music.

 Sparks Juniors is an exciting collaboration between RCM Sparks and the RCM Junior Department launched in September 2009.
-Each year, the initiative offers eight pupils a free three-year programme of high level tuition led by RCMJD staff and Royal College of Music student mentors.
+A revised initiative, launched in 2023, offers 5 pupils per year a fully funded five-year programme of high-quality tuition led by RCMJD staff and Royal College of Music student mentors.

 Get, Set, Play is an annual 6-week series of friendly and inspiring music sessions in community centres, for families living locally in the Tri-borough.
 Devised with family wellbeing in mind, this fun, innovative programme run in partnership with Groove n' Play includes singing, playing the recorder, ukulele and percussion.
-It also involves lots of interactive games, quizzes, and even dancing together!
-Research has shown that regular music-making can reduce stress and anxiety in both adults and children.
+It also involves lots of interactive games, quizzes, and even some dancing.
 We bring busy families together and inject a little sparkle into Saturdays, culminating in an exciting show, supported by live musicians at the Royal College of Music.

 After this 6-week introductory programme, children are invited to apply for funded music lessons and/or choir opportunities with the Tri-borough Music Hub (subject to age/availability).